 How to get to Yangji Pine Resort

-The best way is by free shuttle, but for international visitors this is hard to arrange as you have to make a booking on their shuttle bus page which requires you to register with a Korean ID – not to mention you’ll need to be able to read it!
+The best way is by free shuttle, but for international visitors this is hard to arrange as you have to make a booking on their homepage which requires you to register with a Korean ID – not to mention you’ll need to be able to read it!
+Update: Yangji Pine is no longer running shuttle buses; you need to use public buses or drive yourself.

-The public transportation options aren’t great either though, and leave you with a long walk or a taxi ride.
-You can take a bus from the Nambu Bus Terminal (on Seoul Metro line 3) to the town of Yangji; when you get off (at a random-looking bus stop), it’s a 30-minute walk or you can look for a taxi.
+The public transportation options aren’t great, and leave you with a long walk or a taxi ride.
+You can take a bus from the Nambu Bus Terminal (on Seoul Metro line 3) to the town of Yangji; when you get off (at a random-looking bus stop), it’s a 40-minute walk or you can look for a taxi.

 You get off at this stop: